iLCSoft/ilcsoftDoc/README.md

 Here is just a brief introduction for explaning the meaning and the usage of different packages of ILCSoft.
 When one wants to analyse a physics process, the typical work flow may look as following:

-- Generate monte-carlo particles for that physics process with a generator, e.g. Whizard+Pythia, which will generate stdhep files with n00 MB/file, the size of file depanding on the setting of the generator.
+- Generate monte-carlo particles for that physics process with a generator, e.g. Whizard+Pythia.
-  Split a stdhep file to many small files (xx MB/file).
-Here the "split"  and the "merge" in step 5 is not necessary for everytime.
-But in the next step, the simulation process will store huge information for each events, so if you don't split the file here, the final file may be too large.
+  (If you generate very large stdhep files, e.g. x00 MB/file, it's a good idea to split a stdhep file to many small files (xx MB/file).
+Because the simulation process will store huge information for each events, than the final file may be too large.
+  If you decide to splite the stdhep file, when finishing simulation, you also have to merge those slcio files into one or several bigger files.)
 - Simulate particle samples with Mokka/DD4hep, which will generate "slcio" files with GB/file.
 The slcio file is a standard file for ILCSoft.
 - Reconstruct particle information with Marlin processors, which will generate two kinds of files -- "DST" files and "REC" files.
-- Merge those "DST"/"REC" files into one or several bigger files.
   The "REC" file contains all infomation for generating, simulation and reconstruction.
 The "DST" file only contain some of them.
-Usually, the "DST" file is what we use for analysis, but you can also check the "REC" file for more details.
+  Usually, the "DST" file is suitable for analysis, but you can also check the "REC" file for more details.
 - Write a steering file for Marlin platform, with processors supplied by ILCSoft or your own processors, to complete your analysis.
 - In most of the cases, you need to write your own processor.

-This introduction is organised as the following to explain above steps:
+Following these steps, this introduction is organised as the following:

     1. How to generate monte-carlo events ---- whizard basic introduction.
     2. How to simulate events.